rjsylvia/COSC-473/README.md

 This is a README file for any comments you guys would like to leave for a reminder or any notes for the rest of the group to see.

+Items will be checked off once they are fixed locally, and removed from this file once the fixes are added to the repo.

 **To Do List/Checklist:**